cacttus/Emscripten_Test/README.md

 # Results

-I wrote this guy several months ago but abandoned it for just a few reasons.
-Frankly, I had trouble with assets.
-Everything else panned out fine.
+I wrote this guy several months ago as a test of how easy it is to port a desktop game engine to the browser.
+The biggest issue was file IO everything else panned out fine.

 The biggest problem was asset loading.
 Especially for a game engine, we need to dynamically create and modify data very quickly meaning disk I/O and you can't do that easily on the web.
 The local assets for this engine were created through a package.